provider image

 Because your eyelids are very thin and sensitive, they are more likely to become damaged and irritated.
 This damage can show up as a rash on your eyelids.
 Eyelid rashes can be caused by anything from an allergy to eye makeup to a flare of an autoimmune condition.
 And most rashes under or around the eye need treatment.

-If you have an eyelid rash, it’s a good idea to see your healthcare provider.
+If you have an eyelid rash, it’s a good idea to see your healthcare professional.
 They can help you figure out the best treatment for you.
 You can also prevent eyelid rashes by using sun protection and opting for hypoallergenic cosmetics and skin care products.

 References

 Fonacier, L., et al. (2016).
-53 - Contact dermatitis.
-Pediatric Allergy: Principles and Practice.
+Contact dermatitis.
+Pediatric Allergy: Principles and Practice

-View All References (7)
+View All References (6)

 Lee, S. J., et al. (2015).
 Allergic contact dermatitis caused by dorzolamide eyedrops.
-Clinical Ophthalmology.
+Clinical Ophthalmology

-Murphy, P. B., et al. (2021).
+Murphy, P. B., et al. (2023).
 Allergic contact dermatitis.
-StatPearls.
+StatPearls

 National Eczema Society. (n.d.).
-Eczema around the eyes.
+Eczema around the eyes

 National Eye Institute.
-(2020).
-Blepharitis.
+(2023).
+Blepharitis

 Porter, D. (2021).
 What is xanthelasma?
 American Academy of Ophthalmology.